Today is June 26, 2022 /

 Parents and tutors must maintain regular communication about when and where the sessions will take place.
 If a student does not show up for a scheduled session, parents must compensate the tutor nonetheless.
 If the tutor does not show up for a scheduled session, s/he must provide the following session without compensation.

-The current (2019) rate for a tutor from Dartmouth is $25 per hour; $30 for experienced tutors.
+The current (2022) rate for a Dartmouth student tutor is $25 per hour; $30 for experienced tutors.
+For first time high school student tutors, the rate is $20 per hour; $25 for experienced ones.
 Parents pay tutors directly, after each session, unless otherwise agreed upon (mutually) by parent and tutor.
 Families must be members in good standing within the Kol Ha’Emek community, including being up to date on Hebrew school tuition.
 After their simcha, students may switch to Jew Crew for remainder of the year with no additional cost.

 Service attendance requirement